-Note:Comment DH: This could be hard.
-What is the purpose?
-Intent I assume is for vehicle registrations to be updated if functions or parameters of a vehicle change

 If it is nationally legally permissible to install the software in a vehicle, the manufacturer shall record information regarding the software, including the checksums, of the single components of the electronic control systems as well as the link to the software identification number before and after the software change.
 On request of the authority the manufacturer shall provide the information without any burden.

 The software identification number of the single vehicle shall be easily readable via the use of an electronic communication interface and if required by standard interface (OBD port).